Caelrith/odgi-ffi/README.md

 If your data is in GFA format, you can first convert it using the provided `gfa_to_odgi` function.

+## Ask the AI

+The combined_file.txt file contains all the source code contained in the /src folder.
+Just copy paste the entire contents of this file in your favorite LLM and ask questions like "Explain how this system works." or "How can I make an interactive pangenome visualization tool using this crate?" etc.

 ### Complete Example

 Here is a complete example that demonstrates converting a GFA file, loading the resulting ODGI graph, and performing several queries.